The man said,Genesis 2:23-24

 Sanctification is the first step towards building a connection with God.
 It is not a guarantee of salvation but a prerequisite.
 An unbeliever cannot be sanctified by someone else’s faith but only by the blood of Jesus.
 However, when it comes to the union of marriage where both partners constitute one body, Christ’s blood was shed to sanctify one’s entire body and not just one half.

 To some, this verse has however given the wrong belief that if one spouse is true to God then the other is also sanctified through their devotion.
 That concession has given the unbelieving spouses an easy way out to be with the world and still thinking that they are in the right with God.
 The idea of the institution of marriage is to sanctify each other by being a constant support for one another and not simply acting as a proxy for someone else’s absence

 if the unbeliever leaves, let it be so.
 The brother or the sister is not bound in such circumstances; God has called us to live in peace.1 Corinthians 7:15

-The above verse has been used controversially to separate couples of different faith.
-We must remember our commitment and not find loopholes when we are overwhelmed with burden.
+The above verse has also been used controversially to separate couples of different faith.
+We must remember our commitment and not find loopholes when we are overwhelmed with our situation.
 What Paul is saying over here is again a concession in situations where the unbeliever is not able to tolerate the connection that their spouse has with God.
-It should not be used as a sanctification process to destroy marriages, as then we are negating the blood of Jesus that sanctifies everyone.
+It should not be used as a sanctification process to destroy marriages, as then we are going us the blood of Jesus that has the power to sanctify anyone.